crckman/Onward/Onward.md

 The four lines that make the two verses of *Wait* comprise one of the most beautful poems I've ever heard.
 The rest of the song just just two words, repeated.
 If I could only find a way to swim through the drum rolls at the end...

-If I were to select the playlist subtitle from this track, it'd of course be: `"No time"`."
+If I were to select the playlist subtitle from this track, it'd of course be: `"No time"`.

 |Track|Song|Artist|Album|Year|
 |-|-|-|-|-|